NamCyan/tesoro/training/README.md

 pip install -r requirements
 ```

+*Infrastructure:* All experiments are conducted on two NVIDIA A100 GPUs with 80GB of VRAM.

 ## RQ1: Do the manually classified comments contribute to an improvement in the detection of SATD?

 We train each model using [Maldonaldo](https://github.com/maldonado/tse.satd.data) dataset and with extra Tesoro data.
 We then evaluate the performance improvement achieved by integrating the Tesoro data.